nelucozac/cApps/README.md

 The examples from dsrvK to dsrvO cover another set of problems
 - session support (with and without cookies);
 - protection against slowloris attack;
-- how to upload files on server.
+- how to upload files on server;

-dsrvP includes a web application based on this framework.
+- complete web application based on this framework;

-esrvX covers the https support.
+- https support.

 Every example includes all the necessary files to build and run the application server:
 C source files, compile scripts, configuration files, data files (if necessary) etc.